Dandelions. To remove them or not? That’s a million-dollar question most gardeners ask themselves.

 - Attracting bees: We also listed this as a “pro.”
 But people who have anaphylactic reactions to bee stings often go to great lengths to remove plants that bees find particularly attractive.

-How to remove dandelions from Your yard permanently (a win-win!)
+How to remove dandelions from your yard permanently (a win-win solution!)

 Some websites tout “organic” methods of killing weeds.
 Think boiling water or salt.
 While these tips can be effective, you have an enormous downside–they kill everything around the weed, too.
 So before you go boiling not only your weeds but grass and desirable plants, think twice.

 On the other hand, you can invest in pre-emergent or post-emergent chemical treatments for your lawn and gardens.
 However, those are costly–both in terms of your wallet and environmental impact.